 There is no legal duty to self-isolate if you are not showing any symptoms of Coronavirus, and often test results are available the same day or within a limited timeframe.

 If an employee is showing the symptoms of Coronavirus they should self-isolate until the results come back form the test.

 However, it may be best practice to encourage employees to remain away from work under either scenario until the results have been returned and verified.

 The employee(s) must self-isolate by law and remain away from the workplace.
 In these circumstances, Statutory Sick Pay (SSP) becomes payable immediately from day one of their absence.
 If you pay Company Sick Pay, then the employees’ contractual arrangements must be applied.

-For any work colleague that has been in contact with employees requiring to self-isolate, they must be advised and also required to undertake a period of self-isolation in line with the Government's rules.
-Public Health England define a contact as:
+For any work colleague that has been in contact with employees requiring to self-isolate, they should be advised and also requested to undertake a test.
+If they test positive or have any symptoms, they should undertake a period of self-isolation in line with the Government’s guidelines.